Egon Schiele: Klimt and first exhibitions

 In 1907, Schiele sought out Gustav Klimt, who generously mentored younger artists.
-Klimt took a particular interest in the young Schiele, buying his drawings, offering to exchange them for some of his own, arranging models for him and introducing him to potential patrons.
-He also introduced Schiele to the Wiener Werkstätte, the arts and crafts workshop connected with the Secession.
+Klimt took a particular interest in the young Schiele, buying his drawings, offering to exchange them for some of his own, arranging models for him, and introducing him to potential patrons.
+He also introduced Schiele to the Wiener Werkstätte, the arts and crafts workshop connected with the Vienna Secession.
 Schiele's earliest works between 1907 and 1909 contain strong similarities with those of Klimt, as well as influences from Art Nouveau.
-In 1908 Schiele had his first exhibition, in Klosterneuburg.
+In 1908, Schiele had his first exhibition, in Klosterneuburg.
 Schiele left the academy in 1909, after completing his third year, and founded the Neukunstgruppe ("New Art Group") with other dissatisfied students.
-In his early years, Schiele was strongly influenced by Klimt and Kokoschka.
+In his early years, Schiele was strongly influenced by Klimt and Oskar Kokoschka.
 Although imitations of their styles, particularly with the former, are noticeably visible in Schiele's first works, he soon evolved his own distinctive style.